sameerthecoder94/airbnb-clone/README.md

 - Bootstrap project with CRA ✅
 - Typescript for type system ✅
 - Tailwind as a CSS framework ✅
-- Redux as a global state manager (briefly)
+- Redux as a global state manager (briefly) ✅
-- Firebase & it's tools as a backend source
+- Firebase & it's tools as a backend source ✅
-- Netlify as a deployment platform
+- Netlify as a deployment platform ✅
+- Git & Github as source control ✅
 - And more...

 ### How is things going to work